mtrevisan/Boxon/README.md

 - `defaultValue`: default value, optional.
 If the variable is an array, then this field may represent an `or` between values (e.g. `ONE|TWO|THREE`), otherwise can be a single value (e.g. `TWO`).
 If not present, then the field is mandatory.

 #### description
-Defines a sub-field of a composite field of the configuration message.
+Defines a subfield of a composite field of the configuration message.

 #### annotation type
 This annotation is bounded to a string variable.